Hugh O'Flaherty: Dramatization

-O'Flaherty was portrayed by Gregory Peck in the 1983 television film, The Scarlet and the Black, which follows the exploits of O'Flaherty from the German occupation of Rome to its liberation by the Allies.
+O'Flaherty was portrayed by Gregory Peck in the 1983 television film The Scarlet and the Black, which follows the exploits of O'Flaherty from the German occupation of Rome to its liberation by the Allies.

 He was also the second principal character in a radio play by Robin Glendinning on Kappler's time seeking asylum in the Vatican, titled The Scarlet Pimpernel of the Vatican, which was first broadcast on 30 November 2006 on Radio 4, with Wolf Kahler as Kappler.

-Killarney-born actor and playwright Donal Courtney penned a new one-man play entitled "God has no Country", which he premièred in Killarney as part of the Hugh O Flaherty memorial celebrations for 3 nights in October 2013.
-Courtney portrays the O'Flaherty during the wartime years in German-occupied Rome; the story is told from the O'Flaherty's point of view and is a study of the torment and difficulty in the decisions he undertook in his fight for justice.
+Killarney-born actor and playwright Donal Courtney penned a new one-man play entitled God Has No Country, which he premièred in Killarney as part of the Hugh O'Flaherty memorial celebrations for three nights in October 2013.
+Courtney portrays O'Flaherty during the wartime years in German-occupied Rome; the story is told from O'Flaherty's point of view and is a study of the torment and difficulty in the decisions he undertook in his fight for justice.

-In 2023 Joseph O’Connor published “My Father’s House”, a novel based on the exploits of O’Flaherty and his resistance group.
+In 2023, Joseph O'Connor published My Father's House, a novel based on the exploits of O'Flaherty and his resistance group.